Global Portfolio Diversification 2025

 International Real Estate

-• Global REITs: Real Estate Investment Trusts from various countries
+• Global REITs: Real Estate Investment Trusts from many countries

 • Direct Property: International real estate investments